gengstrand/clojure-news-feed/README.md

 ### feed4

-For something completely different, I blogged about a news feed micro-service implementation in Node.js and how it compared with the DropWizard version.
+For something completely different, I blogged about a news feed microservice implementation in Node.js and how it compared with the DropWizard version.

 http://glennengstrand.info/software/performance/nodejs/dropwizard

 ### feed5

-This time, the news feed micro-service is implemented in Python running on Flask.
+This time, the news feed microservice is implemented in Python running on Flask.

 http://glennengstrand.info/software/performance/nodejs/python